littleblackfish/i529/ChromHMM/README.md

 ### Output of ChromHMM

-ChromHMM conveniently summarizes in a html file in the output directory so we can visually take a look.
+ChromHMM conveniently summarizes everything in a html file in the output directory so we can visually take a look.